The A27 is the only major east-west road along the South Coast,

 was likely that improvements to the A27 would continue to be

-term Action Plan for the A27 that would be capable of supporting
+Action Plan for the A27 that would be capable of supporting local

-local economic growth and bringing forward planned development
+economic growth and bringing forward planned development needed to

-set of short-term, affordable proposals could be delivered for key
+that a realistic set of short-term, affordable proposals could be

-junctions at Chichester, Arundel, Worthing and Lancing but similar
+delivered for key junctions at Chichester, Arundel, Worthing and

-the Arundel area (although modest ‘online’ improvements would
+improve performance in the Arundel area (although modest ‘online’

-However, the above short-term plan has not progressed to the
+However, the above short-term plan was not progressed to the

 consultation stage because, in its June 2013 Spending Review,

-government announced new plans to upgrade the A27 Chichester Bypass
+central government announced new plans to upgrade the A27

-including identifying solutions for Worthing and Arundel, also in
+identifying solutions for Worthing and Arundel, between 2015 to

 Following the Secretary of State for Transport’s rejection of